jsonchin/CS170-1st-Place-Solution-to-Final-Project-NP-HARD-Algorithm/README.md

-# CS170 Final Project
+# CS170 1st Place Solution to Final Project NP-HARD Algorithm

+This is my 1st place solution to the CS170 Final Project (Spring 2017) for an NP-HARD heursitic algorithm to solve the given problem.

+## Problem Overview

+The problem *PICKITEMS* is an NP-HARD problem that mixes the NP-HARD problem [KNAPSACK](https://en.wikipedia.org/wiki/Knapsack_problem) and the NP-HARD problem [INDEPENDENT SET](https://en.wikipedia.org/wiki/Independent_set_(graph_theory)).

+*PICKITEMS* is defined as follows:

+We send our professor Prasad to the supermarket with to fill a GargSack (Garg was our other professor) of items that we will buy so that we can resell the items for a profit.
+Each item has a weight, a cost, a resale value, and a class.
+Furthermore Prasad is sent with *M* dollars and can only fit *P* pounds worth of items into the GargSack.
+Addtitionally there are constraints on items based on their classes.
+For example, if there we buy a desk with class "Wood" and buy a bag of termites with class "Wood Destroyer" then the GargSack will explode and we will get 0 dollars when trying to buy the items.
+(It's more formally defined as classes are integers and we are given many lists of integers such that buying two different classes of items from the same list will make the GargSack explode.)

+KNAPSACK is shown here in trying to fill a knapsack with standard constraints such as weight and cost and INDEPENDENT SET is shown here with the class constraints.

 ## Initial Thoughts on the Problem:

-The hard part didn't seem to be finding the optimal set of items given a set of classes but rather finding the optimal set of classes across all 2^M subsets of classes.
+The hard part didn't seem to be finding the optimal set of items given a set of classes but rather finding the optimal set of classes across all 2^M subsets of classes for a few reasons.
+The first is that KNAPSACK is a weak NP-HARD problem meaning that there is a psuedo-polynomial time algorithm to find the optimal solution by using Dynamic Programming whereas INDEPENDENT SET is a NP-HARD problem that does not even have an constant approximation algorithm for it which makes it extremely hard.
+The second reason is that the hard testcases seemed to have a lot of class constraints which made the problem more weighted towards INDEPENDENT SET.

 Initially there were a few things that came to mind that I wanted to try:
 - Randomized (or add some sort of randomness)
 - Greedy
 - Some sort of improvement

-There was no way to be able to go through all combinations of classes so randomized and or greedy seemed like good starting points to finding a good subset of classes.
-Then the idea was to improve on a given subset of classes.
+There was no way to be able to go through all combinations of classes due to the enormous size of the inputs so randomized and or greedy seemed like good starting points to finding a good subset of classes.
+Then the idea was to improve on a given subset of classes for a more effective way to go through the search space.

 ## Overview of Algorithms